by Steve Levin,

 ABOUT BARBRI BAR REVIEW

-BARBRI pioneered bar review and proudly celebrates over 50 years of helping more than 1.3 million students pass the bar exam.
-BARBRI’s constant innovation, leadership and depth of experience based on what will be 100 bar exams going back to 1967 influences all aspects of bar review – where it’s been, where it is today and the vast possibilities of where BARBRI will lead it next.
+BARBRI pioneered bar review and proudly celebrates 50-plus years of helping more than 1.3 million students pass the bar exam.
+BARBRI’s constant innovation, leadership and depth of experience based on 100-plus bar exams going back to 1967 influences all aspects of bar review – where it’s been, where it is today and the vast possibilities of where BARBRI will lead it next.
 Every year, the overwhelming majority of law students across the nation choose BARBRI Bar Review to prepare for the bar exam – and pass it the first time.
 Learn more about the nation’s #1 bar review at BARBRI.com.